theoteno/Sygnim/README.md

  _The file will automatically start to download._

  ## Contributing
  Please feel free to contribute!
 I am always looking for ways to improve the editor.
-Signum uses Godot version _**3.2.2**_
+Signum uses Godot version _**3.2.4 beta 3**_

  1. Download the Godot Engine [here](https://godotengine.org/download/)
  2. Download the contents of the repository